As a SharePoint site collection administrator, you are responsible for configuring ArcGIS Maps for SharePoint.

 If you are working in disconnected environment, such as when your internal network is behind a firewall, set this value to point to your ArcGIS Enterprise instance.
 For example: https://<portalname>/<instance>.

 - Click Set.

-If the URL is not found, a red X and error message appear.
+If the URL is not found, an error message appears.
 Verify the URL and try again.

 Set the ArcGIS credentials

 ArcGIS Maps for SharePoint uses a single ArcGIS named user account to create an app item in ArcGIS Online or ArcGIS Enterprise.
-This app item is used to generate an app token used to run the ArcGIS Maps Locate workflow and charge credits consumed by the ArcGIS Maps for SharePoint workflows (Locate and Connect), and by the ArcGIS Location field.
-It also uses this account to enable limited use for guest access.
+This app item is used to generate an access token used to run the ArcGIS Maps Locate workflow and charge credits consumed by the ArcGIS Maps for SharePoint workflows.

 The app item is protected in ArcGIS Online or ArcGIS Enterprise.

 - In the ArcGIS credentials section, type the user name and password and click Set.